EhabY/MazeGame/README.md

 * `State`: Enum class for the state of the game.
 (EXPLORE, TRADE, WON, LOST)

 # How to Use
 Write a JSON map or use the included (simple) test map.
-The format of the map is intuitive if you follow this sample:
+The format of the map is intuitive if you follow this sample (time is in seconds):
 ```JSON
 {
   "mapConfiguration": {